A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Preliminaries

 In principle, the Conley-Zehnder index is only defined for non-degenerate paths.
 In practice, it important to make sense of the Conley-Zehnder index of a \emph{degenerate} path, i.e. one whose endpoint does contain 1 in its spectrum.
-Following \cite[Section 1.3.7]{Abbondandolo2001_MorseHamilt} we can extend $\CZ$ to the whole space of paths, setting
+Following \cite[Section 1.3.7]{Abbondandolo2001_MorseHamilt} or \cite[Section 5.4]{Long2002_IndexTheorySp} we can extend $\CZ$ to the whole space of paths based at the identity, setting

+The Conley-Zehnder index of a path of symplectic matrices is a symplectic invariant of the path \cite[Theorem 1.3.11]{Abbondandolo2001_MorseHamilt}.
+Indeed, if $M\in\operatorname{SP}(2n)$ and $\Phi\in\Sp(2n)$ is a linear symplectomorphism, then